adamw1221/CS495-Lab-Inventory-Group-F/README.md

 1. From CS495-Lab-Inventory-Group-F, use this command:

     1. **git checkout -b featureBranchName**
+        1. Feel free to rename featureBranchName to something meaningful

-    2. You should get a message saying that you switched to the new branch you just created.
+    3. You should get a message saying that you switched to the new branch you just created.

-    3. Now you are good to make changes to code and commit them:
+    4. Now you are good to make changes to code and commit them:
         1. See the "**Add Environment Variable File**" section first, and our Feature description and our modify/extend sections below offer further guidance

         2. **git add .**   (to stage all files that you’ve modified)

-    4. When ready to locally “save” those changes, use: **git commit -m "code for this checkpoint"**
+    5. When ready to locally “save” those changes, use: **git commit -m "code for this checkpoint"**

-    5. To send them to your remote feature branch use: **git push origin featureBranchName** .
+    6. To send them to your remote feature branch use: **git push origin featureBranchName** .
 The first time you do this your new branch will become visible on github at https://github.com/adamw1221/CS495-Lab-Inventory-Group-F

-### 5	Add Environment Variable File
+### 5	Add Environment Variable File (Deprecated)
-(UPDATE - This file should already exist on this branch, along with the **headers** from step 6.
-If so, you can skip these steps.)
+((UPDATE - This file should already exist on this branch so you can skip these steps.
+Currently, our database and collection names are hardcoded in /js/operations, run_server.js, and server.js, but these names could be added to our .env file for better maintenance.))

 This will connect the application to mongodb